Van-Goghbot/the-coderoom/docs/bezier.rst

    :language: python
    :lines: 53 - 66
    :lineno-start: 53
-   :emphasize-lines: 53, 56
+   :highlight: 65, 66
+   :dedent: 1

-On lines 53 and 56 a scaling and translation transfomation is applied, this is becuase the Bezier and the Baxter robot have different base coordinate systems and units.
+On lines 65 and 66 a scaling and translation transfomation is applied, this is becuase the Bezier and the Baxter robot have different base coordinate systems and units.

 This method successfully evenly spaces the bricks.
 However as can be seen, this is still not a functional domino path, as all the bricks are facing the same direction.